unclejack/dockrun/README.md

 3. It sets up a signal handler to make the container behave like a UNIX process.
 This handler makes sure that `docker stop` or `docker kill` gets executed in order to shut down the container and the process running within it.
 4. It runs `docker logs` to retrieve the logs written to stdout and stderr of the process running in the container.
-5. It runs `docker rm` to remove the container before exit.
+5. It runs `docker rm` to remove the container before exit when `-rm` is provided.
 This lets us make dockrun stateless across runs.
 6. It exits with the same exit code as the process which was running in the container.

 ### Requirements